MaxHuerlimann/3D-Vision/README.md

 ```bash
 python train.py --dataset_dir /path/to/formatted/image/sequences/ --depths_dir /path/to/formatted/depth/sequences/ --checkpoint_dir /path/to/save/checkpoints/ --img_width [image width] --img_height [image height] --batch_size [batch size] --seq_length [sequence length]
 ```
 In the train.py file the parameters for training can adapted.
+Generally during training the cost oscillates quite heavily and overfits quickly, so smaller learning rates are adviced.

 ## Testing
 Code from the original implementation can be used to download groundtruth for the poses on the KITTI odometry dataset sequences 9 and 10